Crawl Space Encapsulation

 Can I keep my existing floor insulation?

-If you have a relatively clean crawl space or a newer home, you can keep the insulation, but it is honestly better long term to just remove it, as it harbors rodents, mold, and insects.
+If you have a relatively clean crawl space or a newer home, you can keep the insulation.

 If the insulation is moldy and damaged, or if you have widespread mold and fungus on the wood, it definitely needs to come out.